Discover the top 20 apple cider vinegar benefits for heart-health, gut-health, brain-health, weight loss, and more. 🍎

 One of the main reasons why apple cider vinegar is so healthy is because it’s bioactive.
 It rocks an immense array of biologically active compounds including flavonoids, polyphenols, and organic acids.

-Which is pretty important in light of the fact that AMPK regulates autophagy, mitophagy, and key biologic processes such as glucose uptake, cholesterol, lipids, and oxidation.
+Which is pretty important in light of the fact that AMPK regulates autophagy, mitophagy, and key biological processes such as glucose uptake, cholesterol, lipids, and oxidation.

 It’s also one of the key reasons why apple cider vinegar can help you lose weight.